mattwigway/indicatrix.org-old/_posts/2014-11-01-accessibility-analysis-with-python-and-opentripplanner.md

 In some personal projects, I needed to be able to run batch jobs again, and I decided to try to build a quick and dirty Python library to call the OTP analysis functions.
-(To be fair, integrating OTP and Python was originally proposed by Tuuka Hastrup in the aforementioned thread).
+(To be fair, integrating OTP and Python was originally proposed by Tuukka Hastrup in the aforementioned thread).
 The result is [here](https://www.github.com/mattwigway/opentripplanner-jython).
 It's a [Jython](http://www.jython.org/) library that wraps up the functionality of OTP's analysis functions in a hacker-friendly library.
 I decided to take a simple approach and build a library that does one thing and one thing well: creates origin-destination matrices.
 What you